 Environment Agency embraces customer-focused writing

 The Environment Agency is a public body that aims to protect and improve the environment and promote sustainable development.
-It originally approached Emphasis to help make its documents and emails more accessible.
-Many people viewed the organisation as a faceless bureaucracy, so it wanted to become more customer-focused.
+Managers within the organisation originally approached Emphasis in 2005 to help make its documents and emails more accessible.
+The agency wanted to transform public opinion of it as a faceless bureaucracy by becoming more customer-focused.

 ‘Our research revealed a real desire to provide the answers that people want as quickly and concisely as possible,’ explains Elaine O’Donnell, Strategic Communications Development Manager.
 ‘Staff wanted to turn paperwork around more efficiently and provide clear information to help people make environmental improvements.’

-The Environment Agency originally signed a three-year contract with Emphasis and subsequently reappointed the company to continue honing its writing skills.
+The Environment Agency originally signed a three-year contract with Emphasis and later reappointed the company to continue honing its writing skills.

 This course has been delivered to nearly 4,000 employees within the Environment Agency, along with follow-up coaching clinics.
-Emphasis has also delivered advanced writing skills courses and masterclasses to keep improving the standard of writing at the agency, as well as tailor-made courses in different regions, including writing for customers and writing to influence people.
+Emphasis trainers have also delivered advanced masterclasses to keep improving the standard of writing at the agency, as well as tailor-made courses in different regions, including writing for customers and writing to influence.

 Improved customer communication

-Staff who were used to writing in a technical and scientific way are now able to communicate clearly to the average reader, helping them to better serve their customers.
+Staff who used to write in a technical and scientific way are now able to communicate clearly to the average reader, helping them to better serve their customers.

 ‘Emphasis carefully listened to and fully understood our training needs,’ says Elaine.
 ‘Its tailored writing courses are helping us to improve the text we provide.
 As a result, our written communications are becoming clearer and more accessible.’